umarhassan-mitodl/11.471-spring-2010/content/pages/readings.md

 Joshi, Anu.
 "Public Sector Unions and Policy Reform: The Case of Joint Forest Management in West Bengal."
 Draft article.
 Brighton, UK: University of Sussex, Centre for the Future State, Institute of Development Studies, 2006.

-Crook, Richard, and Joseph Ayee. "[Urban Service Partnerships, 'Street-Level Bureaucrats' and Environmental Sanitation in Mumasi and Accra, Ghana: Coping with Organisational Change in the Public Bureaucracy](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1467-7679.2006.00313.x)." *Development Policy Review* 24, no. 1 (2006): 51-73.
+Crook, Richard, and Joseph Ayee. "{{% resource_link "6a8f554d-4f84-4b70-ad5e-b8e0d3773e39" "Urban Service Partnerships, 'Street-Level Bureaucrats' and Environmental Sanitation in Mumasi and Accra, Ghana: Coping with Organisational Change in the Public Bureaucracy" %}}." *Development Policy Review* 24, no. 1 (2006): 51-73.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 7